1991–92 Orlando Magic season

 The 1991–92 Orlando Magic season was the third season for the Orlando Magic in the National Basketball Association.
-The city of Orlando, Florida hosted the 1992 NBA All-Star Game at the Orlando Arena this season.
+The city of Orlando, Florida hosted the NBA All-Star weekend at the Orlando Arena this season, which featured the 1992 NBA All-Star Game.

-The Magic received the tenth overall pick in the 1991 NBA draft, and selected center Brian Williams from the University of Arizona, and also selected center Stanley Roberts out of Louisiana State University with the 23rd overall pick.
-During the off-season, the team signed free agent Anthony Bowie, and returned to the Eastern Conference, settling into the Atlantic Division.
+After playing in the Midwest Division in the Western Conference the previous season, the Magic returned to the Eastern Conference, and moved into the Atlantic Division this season.
+The team received the tenth overall pick in the 1991 NBA draft, and selected center Brian Williams from the University of Arizona, and also selected center Stanley Roberts out of Louisiana State University with the 23rd overall pick.
+In December, the team signed free agent Anthony Bowie, then later on signed Sean Higgins at mid-season.